Danila2016/VideoShotAnnotator/Readme.md

 ## Multiple shot annotation

-"Multiple shot annotation" is the default annotation mode.
-In order to annotate the multi-shot events, you need to untick the **Single shot annotation** checkbox.
+In order to annotate multi-shot events, you need to untick the **Single shot annotation** checkbox.
 Now, when a category is selected, e.g. when you press the ***raise-left*** button, the shot label does not appear on the timeline.
 To start the event, press **"1"** on the keyboard.
 You will see ***raise-left*** appearing on the timeline.